 Frequently Asked Questions for Caregivers

-We have included the most frequently asked questions below so that you can get the most accurate information for Royal Family KIDS Colorado Springs, whether you're a foster parent, adoptive parent, bio parent, kinship provider, DHS caseworker, CASA, guardian ad litem, or other adult hoping to send your child to Royal Family KIDS Camp this summer.
+We have included the most frequently asked questions below so that you can get the most accurate information for Royal Family KIDS Colorado Springs, whether you're a foster parent, adoptive parent, bio parent, kinship provider, DHS caseworker, CASA, guardian ad litem, or other adult hoping to send your child to Royal Family KIDS Camp.

-WHEN IS CAMP 2023?
-Royal Family KIDS Camp (RFKC) will take place TUESDAY-SATURDAY, June 13-17, 2023 for the kids or - whom we call - Little Campers.
+Royal Family KIDS Camp (RFKC) will take place Monday-Friday, June 10-14, 2024 for the kids or - whom we call - Little Campers.
 (Don't worry, we rent chartered buses to get your kids to Camp!!)

 WHO WILL BE RESPONSIBLE TO CARE FOR MY CHILD THROUGHOUT THE WEEK OF CAMP?
 Each Big Camper (Camp Counselor) has charge of two kids.
 A male Big Camper has charge of two Little Camper boys and female Big Campers each have charge of two Little Camper girls.
 In addition to 36 Big Campers, we have 25-30 adults who serve as Support Staff, so our ratio of adult to child at Camp is roughly 1 to 1.

 IS THIS AN OVERNIGHT CAMP?
 Yes!
 This is an overnight Camp.
 All Little Campers and our RFK Volunteers will stay at Camp for the entire week.